Haizzz/thread6/README.md

 ## Why
 Python's built in parallel processing and threading library are pretty simple to implement but sometimes you just want to chuck data at a function and make it run faster

+## Todo
+- [x] threaded function decorator
+- [x] run something in a separate thread function
+- [ ] split data into chunk and run in separate threads
+- [ ] explore multi processing?